apache/flink/docs/apis/programming_guide.md

 The Java API provides classes from `Tuple1` up to `Tuple25`.
 Every field of a tuple can be an arbitrary Flink type including further tuples, resulting in nested tuples.
 Fields of a tuple can be accessed directly using the field's name as `tuple.f4`, or using the generic getter method `tuple.getField(int position)`.
-The field indicies start at 0.
+The field indices start at 0.
 Note that this stands in contrast to the Scala tuples, but it is more consistent with Java's general indexing.

 {% highlight java %}